rednblkx/HomeKey-ESP32/docs/content/setup.md

 1. **Visit the GitHub Releases Page:** Head over to the official HomeKey-ESP32 GitHub releases page: {{< badge content="Releases" link="https://github.com/rednblkx/HomeKey-ESP32/releases/latest" icon="github" >}}
 2. **Download the Latest Release:** Look for the "Latest release" tag.
 Under the "Assets" section, you'll find several firmware files:

-    * **`*-firmware-merged.bin`**: This is the file used to flash a new device for the first time.
+    * **`*.firmware.factory.bin`**: This is the file used to flash a new device for the first time.
 It contains the bootloader, application, and LittleFS filesystem all merged into one, ready to be flashed at address `0x0`.
-    * **`*-firmware.bin`**: This file contains only the application firmware and is primarily used for Over-The-Air (OTA) updates.
+    * **`*.firmware.bin`**: This file contains only the application firmware and is primarily used for Over-The-Air (OTA) updates.
     * **`littlefs.bin`**: This file contains the web interface files and is also used for OTA updates of the filesystem.

     More details on OTA updates can be found in the [Updates Guide](../updates).